-If the nearly $70 annual fee seems high, remember that it’s charged monthly—$5.80 is less than the cost of two lattes—and it’s probably way less than you would pay in interest payments with another credit card.
+If the $59 annual fee seems high, consider that $4.91 a month is less than the cost of two lattes, and it’s probably way less than you would pay in interest payments with another credit card.

 Still searching for the right card?